Twaddler01/rpg_similitude/README.md

 https://play.google.com/store/apps/details?id=com.phlox.simpleserver
 - Identified an intermittent css error on Chrome (Mobile) that throws error when applying a css classList.
 This is NOT an issue when using Firefox Mobile.
 For now, recommend using the Firefox browser until issue can be addressed.
 Likely a Github server-related error since code executes error free on Chrome locally.
 Another workaround on mobile is listed above by using an HTTP server (running a Node.js server in Termux also works fine on my Android device).
 # BUGS
+- REVIVE seems to work intermittently, likely due an async issue with database timing.
+Page can be reloaded to reset.

 # Updates
 11-22-2024